IliaZenkov/TravisCI_pytest_tox_project/README.md

 # Travis+pytest find_substrings
  A project I made to get familiar with Travis CI running pytest and pytest-cov, with tox as a Travis frontend, PyUp to manage dependency and dependency security, and Coveralls to track code coverage - all with which to better understand production-ready Python package deployment.
+Of course, if the package doesn't adhere to PEP8 then ```black --check``` will prevent the Travis build ;)

  The Travis build config in ```.travis.yml``` sets up and configures a python venv(s) and runs pytest to execute tests found in ```./tests``` against the substring module provided in the find_substrings package located at ```./src/find_substrings```